Story of Yanxi Palace: Production

-Many of the props and costumes were made using traditional Chinese crafts that are dying out, with few master-level experts remaining to pass on their skills to the next generation.
+Many of the props and costumes were made using traditional Chinese crafts that are dying out, with few experts remaining to pass on their skills to the next generation.
 The acquisition of these skills requires a lifetime of commitment, since they are unsurprisingly labor-intensive, demanding a sharp eye and tireless hands.

 Velvet flowers (ronghua)

 The velvet flower headwears used by the main characters were designed based on historical documents or antiques housed in the Palace Museum.
 Each adornment was created according to the characteristics of individual women.
 Zhao Shuxian, one of the few craftsmen still making velvet flowers, created all the pieces in the show.
 The technique dates back to the Tang dynasty (618–907) and refers to the creation of not only floral displays, but also animal shapes made of silk on a twisted wire frame.

 Jeweled hairpins (tian-tsui)

 Worn by the imperial consorts as status symbols of opulence, these are hairpins of a particular vibrant blue hue, made from the preserved feathers of the wings and back of the kingfisher bird.
 The technique resembles cloisonné, and when inlaid with pearls and other gemstones, the jewels are especially eye-catching.